DiarmaidMckeagney/Semester2_proj/Basic_Git_Tutorial.md

  ### Step 1: Titling your Commit

  You need to give the commit a title.
 This title needs to be descriptive as it will tell you and the other members of the group what this commit does for the codebase.
-You enter this name into the "Summary" box at the bottom left of the screen.
+You enter this title into the "Summary" box at the bottom left of the screen.

  <img src="/Tutorial_pics/commit/committing_github_desktop_interface_2.png" alt="Enter Summary Name"/>